Automotive is driving out of the tunnel and starting to see the light.

 Automotive Traffic Trends during COVID-19 for April

-The place to start with normalization of consumer behavior in automotive is with traffic trends.
+The place to start with the normalization of consumer behavior in automotive is with traffic trends.
 Overall, the past 10 days have seen a 15-20 percent increase in organic traffic from the previous 10 days.
 This doesn’t make up for all the losses seen in late March and early April, but it is a clear and consistent uptick across accounts.

 The trends can be seen on a granular level as you compare similar, large volume, same OEM dealers – one in a heavily affected area of California that was hit early and had major business restrictions, and the other in Texas, where state orders were issued much later and approach was much different for businesses.